 32-1921.
 Exempted acts; exemption from registration fees; definition

 A. This chapter does not prevent:

-1. The prescription and dispensing of drugs or prescription medications by a registered nurse practitioner pursuant to rules adopted by the board of nursing in consultation with the Arizona medical board, the board of osteopathic examiners in medicine and surgery and the board of pharmacy.
+1. The prescription and dispensing of drugs or prescription medications by a registered nurse practitioner or clinical nurse specialist pursuant to rules adopted by the Arizona state board of nursing in consultation with the Arizona medical board, the Arizona board of osteopathic examiners in medicine and surgery and the Arizona state board of pharmacy.

 2. The sale of nonprescription drugs that are sold at retail in original packages by a person holding a permit issued by the board under this chapter.